lightning-rod-labs/sculpt/README.md

 ## LLM Configuration

 Sculptor requires an LLM API to function.
-By default, it uses OpenAI's API:
+By default, it uses OpenAI's API.
+Different Sculptors in a pipeline can use different LLM APIs..

+You can configure LLMs when creating a Sculptor:

 ```python
 sculptor = Sculptor(api_key="your-key")  # Direct API key configuration